Former House Oversight And Reform Committee Adviser: ‘We Wouldn’t Have Let Obama Get Away With This’

 “We wouldn’t have let Obama get away with this,” Bardella writes.

-He argues, none-the-less, that the question is much broader and more consequential than any single investigation or subpoena.
+He argues, nonetheless, that the question is much broader and more consequential than any single investigation or subpoena.
 Instead, he characterizes congressional wrestling with such issues as a battle to maintain the very fabric of American government, which was built around the concept of separate but equal branches of government as a protection against the threat of a consolidation of power in any one branch.

 “This fight is bigger than one hearing or one investigation or one subpoena.
 It is a struggle to preserve the foundation of our republic.
 Republicans won’t rise to the challenge,” Bardella writes, “Which means it’s up to Democrats to keep Trump in check, and to support the Constitution.
 They have to learn to confront Trump as aggressively as we confronted Obama.”